By Rachel Knowles

 Our visit in June put us right at the beginning of the rainy season, so we experienced some partly cloudy days and a couple of light drizzles along with humid weather.
 The temperature averaged around 90 degrees while we were there.
 There were still an array of colorful blooms to be enjoyed and many plants bearing fruit, though some of the foliage showed signs of having endured the dry season’s direct sunlight.

 Because it is close to the equator, Guam’s local temperature ranges between 75-85 degrees Fahrenheit throughout the year.
-It’s dry season runs between December and May, while the rainy season is between June and November.
+Its dry season runs between January and June, while the rainy season is between July and December.
+The months of January through March are generally the coolest with June through August being the hottest.

 In pricing tickets, I found that the most reasonable rates were available between December and February.
 The summer months were higher due to the increase of family travel through Hawaii.
 One very helpful site in alerting me to changing rates was www.airfarewatchdog.com.